VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 ## Auditing

-When developing a new ML application, it's very helpful to debug.
-VW can help with this using the `--audit` option, which outputs extra informations about predictions and features.
+Vowpal Wabbit has a built in `--audit` option that is helpful for debugging a machine learning application.

+Use `--audit` to output helpful information about predictions and features:

 ```sh
 vw house_dataset --audit --quiet
 ```

-Output:
+**Output:**

 ```
 0
   price:229902:0.23:0@0  sqft:162853:0.25:0@0  age:165201:0.05:0@0  2006:2006:1:0@0  Constant:116060:1:0@0